 I closed on my first apartment syndication deal in February 2014 where I raised over $1,000,000 from private money investors.
 Before that process started, when I asked myself that question, I thought the primary reason people would invest in my deal would be because of the returns.

 But I was dead wrong.
-Yes, returns are necessary and part of the equation, but returns can be provided by any number of other people and through any number of investment avenues.
+Yes, returns are necessary and part of the equation, but they can be provided by any number of other people and through any number of investment avenues.

 What I discovered is it’s because they trust you.